-Finally, we explore the apparent phylogenetic signal in the evolution of uvulars in Sino-Tibetan further, in particular with a view to assessing whether it may have something to do with the environment in which this took place.
-In the PHOIBLE data (as modified for the purposes of this study as described in 3.1.), uvular consonants are found in various places of the Sino-Tibetan phylogeny, and we will not trace their history within the entire family here in full detail.
-In a nutshell, it seems that uvular sounds can be reconstructed to the proto-language, but merged with other sounds in different branches at various points of time; for instance, Old Chinese still retained uvulars, but modern Chinese lost them (Hill 2019: 32-33; 45).
-As far as the PHOIBLE data are concerned, however, there are two highland subgroups of Sino-Tibetan languages where they cluster together densely: these are Naic and Qiangic, which are hypothesized to form a common Na-Qiangic node together with Ersuic, where uvulars are also found (Michaud 2013: 13-14); however Michaud (2013) admits that speculation is involved and even Qiangic itself is not universally accepted (Chirkova 2012).
+Finally, we explored the apparent phylogenetic signal in the diachronic development of uvulars in Sino-Tibetan; in particular, with a view to assessing whether it may have something to do with the environment in which diachronic development took place.
+In the PHOIBLE, uvular consonants are found in various places of the Sino-Tibetan phylogeny, and we will not trace their history within the entire family here in full detail.
+In a nutshell, it seems that uvular sounds can be reconstructed to the proto-language, but merged with other sounds in different branches at various points of time.
+For instance, Old Chinese still retained uvulars, but modern Chinese has lost them (Hill 2019: 32-33; 45).
+As far as the PHOIBLE data are concerned, however, there are two highland subgroups of Sino-Tibetan languages where they cluster together densely.
+These are Naic and Qiangic, which are hypothesized to form a common Na-Qiangic node together with Ersuic, where uvulars are also found (Michaud 2013: 13-14).
+Note however, Michaud (2013) admits that speculation is involved and even Qiangic itself is not universally accepted (Chirkova 2012).
 Uvulars are indeed reconstructed for proto-Naish (a subgroup of Naic, Jacques and Michaud 2011: 492), and they have also been used to characterize Qiangic (Chirkova 2012: 137) and might reconstruct to proto-Qiangic under the assumption that the group is valid (Hill 2009: 124).
 However, as Chirkova (2012: 147) also notes, they are also found outside Qiangic, including “in a number of Tibetan dialects spoken in the zone of distribution of Qiangic languages,” i.e. Eastern Tibet and adjacent parts of Sichuan and Yunnan.
-The pruned phylogeny for our phylogenetic study does not reflect that well because the Tibetan evidence is mostly removed from the phylogenetic analysis as relevant Tibetan languages are not included in Zhang (2019) from which we derive our phylogeny.
-Hill (2009: 124) makes similar observations regarding the geographical distribution of uvulars in Tibetan: Noting that also other Sino-Tibetan languages in this region, as well as the Mongolian language Mongour, have uvulars, he says that “[t]he region can be regarded as a uvular prone Sprachbund.”
-Tentatively, he states that uvulars could have emerged in the Tibetan and Mongolian languages of the region due to a Qiangic substrate, given that the class of sounds seems to be more well-entrenched in this group of languages.
-In sum, while there is a phylogenetic signal in that several authors suggest the reconstructability of uvulars to low-level ancestors of local Sino-Tibetan subgroups, at least equally prominently the pattern of contact-induced emergence of uvulars that we have observed repeatedly elsewhere resurfaces –albeit here, as Hill (2009) suggests, possibly by a sub- rather than superstratum effect.
+The pruned phylogeny for our phylogenetic study does not reflect that well because the Tibetan evidence is mostly removed from the phylogenetic analysis as relevant Tibetan languages are not included in the phylogeny by Zhang et al., (2019).
+Hill (2009: 124) makes similar observations regarding the geographical distribution of uvulars in Tibetan, noting that also other Sino-Tibetan languages in this region, as well as the Mongolian language Mongour, have uvulars.
+Hill says that, “[t]he region can be regarded as a uvular prone Sprachbund.”
+Tentatively, Hill states that uvulars could have emerged in the Tibetan and Mongolian languages of the region due to a Qiangic substrate, given that the class of sounds seems to be more well-entrenched in this group of languages.
+In sum, there is a phylogenetic signal in that several authors suggest the reconstructability of uvulars to low-level ancestors of local Sino-Tibetan subgroups,.
+However,the pattern of contact-induced emergence of uvulars that we have observed repeatedly elsewhere resurfaces at least equally prominently albeit here, as Hill (2009) suggests, possibly by a sub- rather than superstratum effect.